-The mission of ISHA is to educate, promote and support organizations and individuals engaged in the celebration of sports heritage.
+The mission of the International Sports Heritage Association (ISHA) is to educate, promote and support organizations and individuals engaged in the celebration of sports heritage.

 There are over 130 institutions located in North America, South America, Europe, and Asia that are Regular Members of ISHA.
 In addition, various corporations and individuals participate in and contribute to the growth of ISHA as Associate Members.

-Through publications, such as the ISHA E-Newsletter, and other educational efforts, ISHA enables members to draw upon resources from the museum and the corporate worlds for information on administration, development, collections management, public relations, and other policies, procedures, and products.
+Through publications, such as the ISHA e-Newsletter, and other educational efforts, ISHA enables members to draw upon resources from the museum and the corporate worlds for information on administration, development, collections management, public relations, and other policies, procedures, and products.
 ISHA provides a network for the exchange of ideas and opportunities for cooperative ventures among members.

 The ISHA Annual Conference is held in the autumn of each year.
 The conference includes educational seminars on topics such as education and technology, collections and curation, conservation and preservation, licensing and marketing, fundraising and foundations by professionals from both the non-profit and for-profit sectors, as well as a trade show providing museum product and service information, round-table discussions (a forum for the informal exchange of ideas), facility tours, and other special events.